Socialist Workers Party (United States): 1960s

 The SWP provided a political ideology for African Americans seeking equality in the early 20th century.
 Black nationalists were in favor of socialist policy and ideas.
-During the 1960s, the SWP had begun selecting African American candidates on their presidential ticket.
+During the 1960s, the SWP had begun nominating African American candidates for president.
 The SWP hoped to change American values and ensure each citizen had equal rights under the law.
-"Many black nationalists turned to the Socialist Workers Party because the SWP proposed that its black members collaborate with other militant African Americans," according to a group of historians studying the public service of African Americans.
+"Many black nationalists turned to the Socialist Workers Party because the SWP proposed that its black members collaborate with other militant African Americans", according to a group of historians studying the public service of African Americans.
 The SWP expanded the ideas of nationalism to African Americans and arguably expanded black nationalism for generations.

-Like all left-wing groups, the SWP grew during the 1960s and experienced particularly brisk growth in early 1970s.
+Like many other left-wing groups, the SWP grew during the 1960s and experienced particularly brisk growth in early 1970s.
 Much of this was due to its involvement in many of the campaigns and demonstrations against the war in Vietnam.
-The SWP advocated that the antiwar movement should call for the immediate withdrawal of all American troops and focus on organizing large, legal demonstrations for this demand.
+The SWP advocated that the antiwar movement call for the immediate withdrawal of all American troops and focus on organizing large, legal demonstrations for this demand.
 It was recognized by friend and foe alike as a major factor influencing the direction of the antiwar movement along these lines.
 One of the leaders of the antiwar movement at this time, along with Dave Dellinger and many others, was Fred Halstead, a World War II veteran and former leader of the garment workers union in New York City.
-Halstead was the 1968 presidential candidate of the SWP and visited Vietnam in that capacity.
+Halstead was the SWP's 1968 presidential nominee and visited Vietnam in that capacity.

-The SWP was also increasingly outspoken in its defense of the Castro government and its identification with that government.
-A new leadership led by Jack Barnes (who became national secretary in 1972) made identification with Cuba an ever-greater part of the politics of the SWP throughout the 1970s.
+The SWP was also increasingly outspoken in its defense of Castro's government and its identification with that government.
+A new leadership led by Jack Barnes (who became national secretary in 1972) made identification with Cuba an ever-greater part of the SWP's politics throughout the 1970s.

 The party also published many of Trotsky's works in these years through its publishing house, Pathfinder Press.
 Not only were the better-known writings reprinted, many for the first time since the 1930s, but other more obscure articles and letters were collected and printed for a wider audience than they had when first distributed.
 The expansion of the press also allowed the SWP to host Intercontinental Press, the FI magazine that moved from Paris to New York in 1969, which later merged with Inprecor.